ffengc/ffengc.github.io/_pages/about.md

 The tcmalloc is a memory management project open sourced by Google.
 I implemented the core functions in tcmalloc through learning and simulation, and implemented a high-concurrency memory pool to replace the native malloc memory development method.
 Its design purpose is to adapt to the characteristics of a single server with multiple CPU cores, and to ensure that the performance of the memory allocator will not drop sharply due to multi-core competition.
 In order to reduce memory usage, objects of the same memory size are concentrated in spans composed of several adjacent pages.

-**Related technologies:** STL, multi-threading, memory management algorithms, lock-free programming
+**Related technologies:** Sync and Async Programming, System Programming, STL, multi-threading, memory management algorithms, lock-free programming

 [**Project**](https://github.com/ffengc/Google-tcmalloc-simulation-implementation) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>